scientific-python/specs/spec-0011/index.md

 vulnerability reports, for vulnerabilities with a higher degree of sensitivity.

-The project should ensure that a _Security Response Team_ (SRT) exists.
+The project should ensure that a _Security Incident Response Team_ (SIRT) exists.
 This team could be shared with other projects in the same organization, or within the same ecosystem.
-SRT has the following responsibilities:
+The SIRT has the following responsibilities:

 - Triage: assess the impact of any vulnerability.
 Can the vulnerability be replicated?
 Which projects are affected?
 What is the blast radius?
 Who is responsible for the fix?
 Is there a need for coordinated disclosure between multiple projects?
-- Infrastructure: create security advisories, ensure teams working on fixing a vulnerability can work in private, create tests for the vulnerability and its variants.
+- Command: create security advisories, ensure teams working on fixing a vulnerability can work in private, create tests for the vulnerability and its variants.
-- Disclosure: handle public messaging around the vulenrability by drafting an advisory to document the impact, how to upgrade, how to mitigate if upgrade is not possible.
+- Disclosure: handle public messaging around the vulnerability by drafting an advisory to document the impact, how to upgrade, how to mitigate if upgrading is not possible.
 - Release: create patch releases containing the fix and notify the public.

-For each vulnerability, the SRT should follow these steps:
+For each vulnerability, the SIRT should follow these steps:

-1. **Acknowledge the report**: The SRT should respond to any report in at most 24 hours.
-For this, there should be inventory of all the places where vulnerabilities can be reported, and SRT should monitor all of these (via automation and dashboards where possible).
-The SRT will handle communication with the reporter throughout the vulnerability fixing process, updating the reporter on the disclosure timeline.
+1. **Acknowledge the report**: The SIRT should respond to any report in at most 48 hours.
+For this, there should be inventory of all the places where vulnerabilities can be reported, and SIRT should monitor all of these (via automation and dashboards where possible).
+The SIRT will handle communication with the reporter throughout the vulnerability remediation process, updating the reporter on the disclosure timeline.
-2. **Triage the vulnerability**: The SRT should attempt to reproduce the vulnerabiltiy and analyze its impact.
-The SRT should rate the impact and consider coordinated disclosure based on
+2. **Triage the vulnerability**: The SIRT should attempt to reproduce the vulnerabiltiy and analyze its impact.
+The SIRT should rate the impact and consider coordinated disclosure based on
    [the traffic light protocol (TLP)](https://www.cisa.gov/news-events/news/traffic-light-protocol-tlp-definitions-and-usage).
-3. **Assign the vulnerability fix to fixing team**: The SRT is not responsible for fixing all vulnerabilities themselves.
-They should delegate to a team that has the most accurate knowledge of the involved codebase.
-In general, the fixing team should be formed from maintainers of the affected projects.
+3. **Assign the vulnerability fix to fixing team**: The SIRT is not responsible for fixing all vulnerabilities themselves.
+They should delegate to a team that has the most accurate knowledge of the affected codebase.
+In general, the fixing team should include maintainers from the affected projects.
-   Depending on TLP level, other members of the project could be brought in, as needed, but only after consulting the SRT.
+   Depending on TLP level, other members of the project could be brought in, as needed, but only after consulting the SIRT.
-4. **Prepare a disclosure timeline**: Judging based on severity, complexity of the code base, development time, release work, dependencies on upstream, the SRT should create a timeline for when the vulnerability fix should be released and the public would be notified about the vulnerability.
+4. **Prepare a disclosure timeline**: Judging based on severity, complexity of the code base, development time, release work, upstream dependencies, the SIRT should create a timeline for when the vulnerability fix should be released and the public would be notified about the vulnerability.
 If the vulnerability has a low severity, the timeline can be extended to slow the release process to account for holidays, developer bandwidth, etc.
-5. **Request and prepare a CVE**: The SRT would prepare a [security advisory](https://docs.github.com/en/code-security/security-advisories) in the affected repositories and obtain CVE numbers for the vulnerabilities.
+5. **Request and prepare a CVE**: The SIRT should prepare a [security advisory](https://docs.github.com/en/code-security/security-advisories) in the affected repositories and obtain CVE numbers for the vulnerabilities.
 As many details as possible should be entered into the advisory.
-Each time new information is discovered, the advisory should be update.
+Each time new information is discovered, the advisory should be updated.
 A vulnerability severity score, computed using [CVSS](https://www.first.org/cvss/) should be added.
-Members of the fixing team should be added to the advisory, to contribute details.
+Members of the remediation team should be added to the advisory, to contribute details.
-6. **Create a private fork[^1]** for the fixing team to fix the vulnerability in private.
+6. **Create a private fork[^1]** for the remediation team to fix the vulnerability in private.
 This is a temporary fork and should be deleted once the vulnerability is fixed.
 It should only be created to ensure CI can run on code fixing the vulnerability without accidentally disclosing the vulnerability[^2].
 7. **Plan and perform the patch release**.
-Once the fixing team has submitted all necessary fixes for the vulnerability and its variants and the SRT has verified that the work is completed, the two teams agree on a release timeline and perform the release as well as announce the vulnerability to the public[^3].
+Once the fixing team has submitted all necessary fixes for the vulnerability and its variants and the SIRT has verified that the work is completed, the two teams agree on a release timeline and perform the release as well as announce the vulnerability to the public[^3].

-On the release day, the SRT and the fixing team:
+On the release day, the SIRT and the remediation team:

-1. merge all the commits from the private fork into the project repository
+1. merge all the commits from the private fork onto the project repository
 2. start patch releases for all affected versions in the supported range
 3. publish all release binaries and packages
 4. publish the security advisory